unrealwork/atsd-use-cases/USMortality/README.md

 ### Detailed SQL Example 3 - Calculating Mortality Rates
 --------------------------------------------------------

-We have spent some time looking at relatively straight forward SQL queries to look at our dataset for the total number of deaths, percentages of deaths caused by pneumonia and influenza, and ranking these results in terms of the deadliest month, region, or city.
+We have spent some time looking at SQL queries to search for information from our dataset for the total number of deaths, percentages of deaths caused by pneumonia and influenza, and ranking these results in terms of the deadliest month, region, or city.
 Now let us delve into computing our own mortality statistics for our dataset.
 According to the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/rankorder/2066rank.html), mortality (or death) rate is the average annual number of deaths during a year per 1,000 individuals in the population.
 As of 2016, the **United States** as a whole ranks 90th in the world, with a rate of **8.20** deaths per 1,000 individuals.
 Generally speaking, the higher the death rate, the worse.
 Below is a table from their website showing the top 5 death rates in the world.